Skip to content Skip to main navigation Report an accessibility issue

 Dates Recruitment Round Things to Know

-During the orientation, participants will receive vital information for the upcoming week as well as meet their Gamma Chi group.
+During the orientation, participants will receive vital information for the upcoming week.
 This event is mandatory for everyone participating in Primary Recruitment and is only for PNMs.

-August 15th Go Greek Round During the first round of recruitment, the PNM will be introduced to each of the 13 chapters and begin to learn more about the organizations and their members via a video that they will watch with their Gamma Chi groups.
+August 1-7 Go Greek Round During the first round of recruitment, the PNM will be introduced to each of the 13 active chapters and begin to learn more about the organizations and their members via a video that they will watch online at their own time.
+They will also view a video from the chapter joining this Fall.
+These will be viewed prior to move-in.

-After viewing all 13 videos and doing a tour of Sorority Village, PNMs will meet with their Gamma Chi who will walk them through the preferencing process.
-Ranking certain preferences does not guarantee that she will/will not be invited back to a particular organization.
+After viewing all chapter videos PNMs will meet virtually with their Gamma Chi who will walk them through the preferencing process.
+They will list their first 10 preferences and rank their remaining 3.
+It’s important to note that ranking certain preferences does not guarantee that they will or will not be invited back to a specific organization.

-After PNMs meet with up to 10 chapters, they will again list their preferences.
-However, this time they will list their top 6 preferences and rank their bottom 4.
-Ranking certain preferences does not guarantee that she will/will not be invited back to a particular organization.
+After meeting with up to 10 chapters, PNMs will once again indicate their preferences.
+However, this time they will list their first 6 preferences and rank their remaining 4.
+It’s important to note that ranking certain preferences does not guarantee that they will or will not be invited back to a specific organization.

-At the end of the day, PNMs will list their top 2 preferences and rank their bottom 4.
-Ranking certain preferences does not guarantee that she will/will not be invited back to a particular organization.
+At the end of the round, PNMs will list their first 2 preferences and rank their remaining 4.
+It’s important to note that ranking certain preferences does not guarantee that they will or will not be invited back to a specific organization.

 Preference Round is the final and most formal round of recruitment.
 During this round, PNMs could be invited back to up to 2 chapters.
 It is not uncommon to be invited back to only 1 organization during this round.
 Chapters will show a more serious side of their organization, often revealing some ritual and having conversations about what the chapter means to them personally.